Antifa arrests coming, concerns over riots heading to suburbia, government source says

 Gunmakers American Outdoor Brands and Sturm, Ruger & Co., ammunition maker Vista Outdoor and police body cam and Taser stun gun maker Axon Enterprise were all trading higher as investors priced in the possibility the violence could propel already surging sales.

-The DOJ did not immediately respond to a request for comment.
+The DOJ declined to comment.